DawnKosmos/metapine/README.md

 Backtesting is working.
 Look in the example folder for some example

-Development stopped due to FTX bankrupt
+Development halted due to FTX bankrupt